mcbookshelf/bookshelf/modules/bs.raycast/README.md

 ## 🔦 Bookshelf Raycast

-Cast rays and detect collisions with blocks or entities.
+Cast rays in Minecraft datapacks to detect block and entity hits.
+Voxel-accurate collision detection with customizable callbacks.

 > *"Reality only reveals itself when it is illuminated by a ray of poetry."*
 >